What is Hazard Semantics?

 Read the Foundational Research

-Hazard Semantics is the scientific study of meaning behavior - how meaning is formed, fused, propagated, stabilized, and fails across complex systems that include environmental, infrastructural, human, and AI-generated signals.
-It defines meaning as a type of critical interpretive infrastructure and establishes the governance principles necessary to maintain coherence and prevent semantic hazards
+Hazard Semantics is the study of meaning behavior - how meaning is formed, fused, propagated, stabilized, and fails across complex systems that include environmental, infrastructural, human, and AI-generated signals.
+It defines meaning as a type of critical interpretive infrastructure and establishes the governance principles necessary to maintain coherence and prevent semantic hazards.

 Meaning is now created by machines, fused across domains, propagated automatically, and used to make decisions with real-world consequences.
 Yet meaning has no rules, no boundaries, no lineage requirements, and no stability standards.